tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/基础服务/标准直播服务费用_intl_en.md

 - Assume that a live streaming session lasted for 2 hours and the bitrate was 1 Mbps (This is the sum of the audio bitrate and video bitrate.
 If you transcode the stream to a specific video bitrate, the sum of this video bitrate and the audio bitrate will be used for billing).
 If 100 viewers watched the live stream for 1 hour each and 50 viewers watched it for 2 hours each, the consumed traffic would be:
   1 (Mbps)/8 x 7,200 (s) x 50 (Viewers) + 1 (Mbps)/8 x 3,600 (s) x 100 (Viewers) = 90,000 (MB) = 90 GB.
 - Assume that you used the LVB service on January 4, 2022 and consumed 90 GB of downstream traffic.
-On January 5, 2022, you would be charged:
+On January 5, 2022, the following traffic fee would be billed:
   0.0423 (USD/GB) x 90 (GB) = 3.807 USD.
 - By default, fees are billed based on downstream usage.
 However, upstream usage will also be billed if the ratio of downstream traffic to upstream traffic is smaller than 10:1 and the peak upstream bandwidth used in a day exceeds 100 Mbps.
 The billing mode, list prices, and tiered pricing rules for upstream usage are the same as those for downstream usage.
   <span id="bandwidth"></span>